 BK was extremely knowledgeable and left no rock unturned in his mission to show us the area.
 He peppered our walks with interesting facts, sights and thoughts on things that we would otherwise have been oblivious to.
 We discovered that there really was so much more to the Delta than just the Big 5 and waterlilies.

 One day Philemon took my son fishing (as a special request) and, incredibly, he caught a big sharptooth catfish – a moment he will never forget!
+Of course, he released the fish afterwards as we did not need the extra protein.

 The visit to Philemon’s birthplace, Xaxaba Village, was most interesting and even allowed for some impromptu local craft shopping.
-Philemon is a kind and reserved person, and his face lit up every time he had to the opportunity to share his huge knowledge and talk about his childhood in this paradise.
+Philemon is a kind and reserved person, and his face lit up every time he had the opportunity to share his huge knowledge and talk about his childhood in this paradise.

-Our tents were comfortable and the bedding was clean and kept us quite warm – even though I was originally quite worried about leaving my thick duvet behind for cold Botswana nights!
+Our tents were comfortable and the bedding was clean and kept us quite warm – even though I was originally quite worried about leaving my thick duvet behind for cold Botswana winter nights!

 Being unfamiliar with the bucket shower, I thought I would have only minutes to wash in lukewarm water – if I was lucky.
 But I was mistaken because I had enough time to get clean with nice warm water prepared by Lee, our camp hand.
-Even the ‘bush toilet’ with sand flushing system made it feel as “wild and genuine” as it gets!
+Even the ‘bush toilet’ with a sand flushing system made it feel as “wild and genuine” as it gets!

 Besides walking, we got around via mokoros (dugout canoes).
 I cannot fully describe how peaceful and special it was to watch the sunset while gliding along the tranquil waters of the Okavango in a mokoro.
 Absolute bliss.